DomDevs2000/React-NextJS-Personal-Website/posts/how-to-add-a-searchbar.md

 ### Step 6 Handler Function

-we will now create a handler function that will set the state of **setSearchInput** to the value that is being entered by the user.
+We will now create a handler function that will set the state of **setSearchInput** to the value that is being entered by the user.

 ```
-const handleChange = (e) => {
+const handleSubmit = (e) => {
 e.preventDefault();
 setSearchInput(e.target.value);
 };
 ```

-The **e.preventDefault()** prevents the default form behavior, which would reload the page.
+The **e.preventDefault()** prevents the default form behaviour, which would reload the page.

-# Step 7 Validation and filtering the data
+# Step 7 Validation and filtering of the data

-First, we need to check that the there is something being searched for, in code, this is a simple check that the length of **searchInput** is simply greater than 0.

 ```
 const search = countries
         .filter((country) => {